jemmy512/book-notes/Linux/LinuxKernel.md

 1. Does different kmem_cache share the same kmem_cache_cpu?
 2. Where does `struct kmem_cache_cpu __percpu *cpu_slab;` stored in each cpu?
 3. Does  `alloc_zeroed_user_highpage_movable` alloc a page each time for each anonymous mapping?
+4. Does it vitual addr or physical addr when user writing a file in write sys call?

 # File Management
 ![linux-file-vfs-system.png](../Images/linux-file-vfs-system.png)